kdkiss/sports-betting-agents/README.md

 streamlit run main.py
 ```

+The root requirements include packages needed for all agents, including
+`langchain` and other dependencies for the Bobby Bets page.

 Use the sidebar to navigate between pages.
 Each page simply wraps the original script for its agent so you can access them all in one interface.